Biography

 Commitment to Health Protection

 Founder of the Wellness And Youth Social action (WAYS) Lab at the University of Virginia, Dr. Mathieu focuses her efforts on mental health research.
-Inspired by the Ella Baker quote, “give light and people will find the way,” the WAYS Lab conducts mixed methods research to shed light in youth mental health trends, with the aim of addressing disparities through youth- and community-led initiatives.
+Inspired by the Ella Baker quote, “give light and people will find the way,” the WAYS Lab conducts mixed methods research to shed light in youth behavioral health trends, with the aim of addressing disparities through youth- and community-led initiatives.

 Aside from her community-engaged research, Dr. Mathieu argues her role as a primary care pediatrician exemplifies health promotion.
-Ranging from newborn vaccines to lower disease risk to candid discussions of mental health and substance use among teenagers, she engages in promoting health and preventing illness across all developmental stages of childhood and adolescence.
+Ranging from newborn vaccines to lower disease risk to candid discussions of behavioral health and substance use among teenagers, she engages in promoting health and preventing illness across all developmental stages of childhood and adolescence.

 Links & Related Material